ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-classical-computation-in-linear-algebra.md

 We can represent this algebraically as $S=(\neg A\wedge B)\vee (A\wedge\neg B)$ and $C=A\wedge B$, where $S$ is the *sum* bit and $C$ is the *carry* bit.

-Remember, however, that a bit string are represented as the tensor product of its component bits.
+Remember, however, that a bit string is represented as the tensor product of its component bits.
 As such, we must find the tensor product of the matrices represented by the logical operations, starting from within the parenthesis and working our way out:

 $$
   S=\text{OR}(\text{AND}((\text{NOT}\ A)\otimes B)\otimes \text{AND}(A\otimes(\text{NOT}\ B)))